 Lower the Data Retention period

 This setting is found in Apps > Reports > Data.
-Obviously, the more time you're keeping reporting data available, the more disk space you're taking up.
+As you can imagine, the more time you're keeping reporting data available, the more disk space you're taking up.
 Data older than the retention period setting is discarded and no longer available to view in the NGFW's Reports app.

 Automatic Reports stopping